mastodon/blog/content/posts/2025-08-07_trunk_and_tidbits-jul_2025/index.md

 - Editing a post now gives the same progress indication as publishing a post for the first time (filling up the button)
 - Efficiency improvements to avoid the “too many requests” error (fixes [#1449](https://github.com/mastodon/mastodon-ios/issues/1449))

+Behind-the-scenes, there is work in progress to completely rework the way posts and timelines are handled.

 ## Community

 We spotted a couple of interesting new app releases this month.